Contents

 Hathor – the one merged with Pompeia – can no longer time-travel.
 She also no longer wants vengeance on humanity, having seen the full scope of history and realised the futility and destructiveness of her quest.
 She and Pompeia instead take over a Pfhor ship, stick its crew in stasis – which becomes important later – and head to K’lia.
 They hide their ship, rename themselves to Bast, and spend twenty-four relatively happy years among its populace, though they both have massive losses that they are just now beginning to process.

-But in 2905, Sakhmet comes with her Jjaro dreadnought to threaten humanity.
+But in 2905, Sakhmet and her Jjaro dreadnought threaten humanity.
 Bast goes to her captured Pfhor ship to say, ‘Over my dead body.’
 Sakhmet says, ‘Wait, you’re a version of me.
 What?
 And you have a body.
-What?’
+What‽’

 At this moment, humanity panics and activates K’lia’s Cybernetic Junction.
 They disappear into 69M BCE (nice) and become the first phase of the Jjaro.
-This means that Bast is now stranded in a slowly exploding galaxy – which she knows is exploding – with no way to time travel.
-Meanwhile, Sakhmet has no body, and she gets an Idea™ that involves the crew of Bast’s Pfhor ship.
+This means Bast is now stranded in a slowly exploding galaxy – which she knows is exploding – with no way to time travel.
+Meanwhile, Sakhmet, who still lacks a body, gets an Idea™ involving the crew of Bast’s Pfhor ship.

 The Great Mother Crouched Behind the Throne

-The Pfhor Empress is also called the Great Mother Crouched Behind the Throne or the Hindmost Crèche.
-Sakhmet has seen references to the Pfhor calling Hathor/Pompeia ‘Great Mother’, which confused them at the time.
-But now she realises that the reason the Pfhor called them ‘Great Mother’ is because the three of them are the Great Mother.
+The Pfhor Empress’ epithets include Great Mother Crouched Behind the Throne and Hindmost Crèche.
+Sakhmet has seen the Pfhor call Hathor/Pompeia ‘Great Mother’.
+This initially confused all three of them, but Sakhmet now surmises – correctly, as it turns out – that the Pfhor called them ‘Great Mother’ because they are the Great Mother.
 Or will be.
 Or were.
 Time travel tense trouble again.

 Sakhmet phrases it something like this: